Lyla Garrity: Season 2

 In the season premiere, Lyla becomes a devout Christian.
 She is baptized in the first episode of the season and becomes involved in various ministries such as a Christian radio show and prison ministry.
-At the radio station, she meets Chris (Matt Czuchry), and they begin dating.
+At the radio station, she meets a devout young man who also attends her church, Chris (Matt Czuchry), and they begin dating.
 While on a visit to juvenile detention, she meets the gruff but polite, Santiago.
 She learns that he was born on American soil but his parents, being illegal immigrants, were deported back to Mexico several years ago and that he lives with his relatives.
 She convinces her father to offer Santiago a job at the car dealership.
 Buddy later recommends him to Coach Taylor and Santiago tries out for the Panthers football team with some help from Tim, Matt Saracen, and Brian "Smash" Williams.

 Meanwhile, Jason and Tim have gone to Mexico because Jason wants to try an experimental procedure in hopes of regaining use of his legs.
-Lyla comes to Mexico at Tim’s request.
+Lyla comes to Mexico at Tim's request.
 The three go on a “booze cruise “ where Tim and Lyla plan to talk Jason out of the operation.
 Jason intentionally falls out of the boat, but swims safely to a beach.
 Lyla and Tim meet him at the beach and the three return to Dillon.

+After a while, Tim finally confesses to Lyla that he is in love with her, but she rejects him, stating that there can never be anything serious between them and also she is now happy with Chris.
+However, Tim keeps pursuing her, trying to win her over.

 Season 3

-Lyla is now a senior and starting to plan for her future.
-Having made peace with Jason, she and Tim reconnect romantically.
-She fights with Buddy after he loses her college fund money in a bad business deal, even living with Tim for a while, but they eventually reconcile.
-At the end of the season, she leaves Dillon for Nashville to attend Vanderbilt University.
-The character was written out of the show as actress Minka Kelly departed from the main cast for other acting opportunities.
+Lyla is now a senior and begins to plan for her future.
+Her relationship with Chris is seemingly ended at some point between seasons as he is never brought up again.
+On the other hand, having made peace with Jason, she and Tim reconnect romantically and start a real relationship after Tim states he wants to seriously commit to her and try to make it work, finally convincing Lyla to give him a chance.
+She fights with Buddy after he loses her college fund money in a bad business deal, even living with Tim for a while, but they eventually reconcile as Buddy finds a way to let her afford college anyway.
+At the end of the season, she leaves Dillon for Nashville to attend Vanderbilt University, even though this means painfully separating from Tim.

+The character was written out of the show after this season as actress Minka Kelly departed from the main cast for other acting opportunities.

 Season 4

 Lyla returns to Dillon and attends the funeral of Matt's father.
-She reunites briefly with Tim, who admits that he is still in love with her, but realizes that asking her to stay will mean holding her back.
-They part ways amicably, and say their goodbyes as Lyla boards a bus back to Vanderbilt.
+She reunites briefly with Tim as they both are still in love with each other, but he eventually realizes that asking her to stay would mean holding her back.
+They tearfully part ways again as Lyla boards a bus back to Vanderbilt.
 This is Minka Kelly's final appearance in the show.